-The scope of the collection is contemporary, archaeological and historical.
-It includes most of Africa (outside Ancient Egypt, Sudan and the Mediterranean) the Pacific and Australia, as well as the Americas.
-Most of the collections were acquired during the nineteenth and twentieth centuries and largely date from this time.
+The scope of the collection is contemporary, archaeological and historical, and includes a large pictorial collection.
+It comprises most of Africa (outside Ancient Egypt, Sudan and the Mediterranean), the Pacific and Australia, as well as North, Central and South America and the Caribbean.
+Most of the collections were acquired during the nineteenth and twentieth centuries, though research and collecting continues today.

-The Anthropology Library and Research Centre includes the Museum's Anthropology Library and provides access to information about its ethnographic collections, as well as an identification service.
-All levels of enquiries are welcome.
+The Anthropology Library and Research Centre includes the Museum's Anthropology Library and provides access to information about its ethnographic collections, as well as an identification service; all enquiries are welcome.